Build versus Partner

 • Is the sponsor narrative clear to advisors?

-• Is there a documented path for licensed distribution coordination?
+• Is there a documented path for licensed partner coordination?

 • Who owns the process internally?